Australia

 Applications for sanctions permits must be made through the Australian sanctions portal Pax and should include relevant information about the proposed activity, for example a detailed description of the goods or services involved, the end use of the goods or services, information on the end users, and the intended transport pathway for the goods or services.

-The Australian Department of Foreign Affairs and Trade website says that it usually takes 6-8 weeks to process a Pax application, but “you should allow 3 months”, especially for complex activities and activities in high-risk countries.
+The DFAT website advises that an applicant “should allow a minimum of 3 months” for the process of a permit application, especially for complex activities and activities in high-risk countries.
 The length of time for a permit is decided on a case-by-case basis.
 Permits are usually issued for a period of 180 days.

 Enforcement